Lukas2020-code/TuamAC_Project/README.md

 - Provide the user with information about the sports that are practiced in the club.
 - Provide the user with the necessary information about trainings - day, time and place, that can be easily found on google map.
 - Present a brief history of the club - when Tuam AC was founded and when the youth section was established.
-- Give the user the opportunity to contact the club about joining the club, trainings, competitions or any other matter.
+- Give user the opportunity to contact the club about: joining the club, trainings, competitions or any other matter.

 ## User View

-User should be able to find information about the disciplines which are training within the club.
-It should also find the information about trainings, competitions and be able to contact the club if have any questions.
+User should be able to find information about the club.
+The history of Juveniles section, the disciplines that young people are training within the club.
+It should also find the information about competitions and be able to contact the club if have any questions.

 ## Features